-The Stored User Names and Passwords in Windows lets you securely manage user names and passwords as a part of your profile.
+The Stored User Names and Passwords Tool in Windows 11/10 lets you securely manage user names and passwords as a part of your profile.
 It lets you automatically enter saved user names and passwords for various network resources, servers, websites, and applications, to authenticate yourself.
-In this post we will see how to add, remove, edit, backup, restore Stored Usernames and Passwords & Credentials in Windows 10/8/7.
+In this post we will see how to add, remove, edit, backup, restore Stored Usernames and Passwords & Credentials in Windows 11/10/8/7.

 The Stored User Names and Passwords box will open.